 Only you can decide if a security camera is right for your home, but one thing’s for sure: it shouldn’t be the first thing you invest in.
 Get the basics in place first, with robust locks and secure doors and windows.
 Once those are in place, any additional security upgrades you make can only be a good thing for your property.

-At Fort Locks, we offer a range of home security solutions.
-Get in touch on 07976 359552 and we’ll be happy to discuss your options.
+At Fort Locks, we offer a range of home security and locksmith services in St Albans.
+Get in touch on 01727 789 509 and we’ll be happy to discuss your options.